Robert Odell has gained invaluable life experiences by traveling and interacting with various cultures.

 The Addition of the "T"

 In the 1990s, the initials LGBT sprang up from the root 1980s initials LGB.
 Lesbian, gay, and bisexual (LGB) became a palatable description of the gay community.
 The addition of the "T" included transgender people.
-The LGBT initialism is in a continuous state of revision and means more than many people may fully understand.
+The LGBT initialism is in a continuous state of revision and has more than many people may fully understand.

-Once considered an insult, the letter "Q" (which stands for Queer) resides beside the "T" in the LGBT initialism.
+Once considered an insult, the letter "Q" (which stands for Queer) rests beside the "T" in the LGBT initialism.
 LGBTQ is a term coined around 1996.
 It stands for those who are questioning their sexual orientation or gender.